Hobbled by chip, other shortages, GM profit slides 40% in Q2

 DETROIT (AP) — General Motors’ second-quarter net income fell 40% from a year ago as computer chip and parts shortages hobbled factory output and drove the company’s U.S. sales down more than 15%.

-The Detroit automaker earned $1.67 billion from April through June, in part because it couldn’t deliver 95,000 vehicles during the quarter because they were built without one part or another.
-Last year it made $2.79 billion.
+The Detroit automaker earned $1.67 billion from April through June, in part because it couldn’t deliver 95,000 vehicles because they were built without one part or another.
+A year ago, it made $2.79 billion.

+Although the company said it’s preparing for an economic downturn, it stuck to its prior earnings guidance for the full year.

+Unlike Walmart, which on Monday lowered its profit outlook for year and said that consumers are cutting back on discretionary spending, GM said demand remains strong for its vehicles.

 The company reported an adjusted profit of $1.14 per share, falling short of Wall Street expectations for $1.27.
 Revenue for the quarter was up 5% to $35.76 billion on strong pricing, beating estimates of $33.9 billion, according to FactSet.

+J.D.
+Power estimates that the average sales price of a new vehicle for the first six months of the year hit nearly $45,000, a record that is 17.5% higher than a year ago.

-Like other automakers, GM has been forced to slow its factories since late in 2020 largely due to a global shortage of semiconductors.
+Like other automakers, GM has been forced to slow its factories since late in 2020 largely due to a global shortage of semiconductors, but GM was hit particularly hard in the second quarter.

-“This confidence comes from our expectation that GM global production and wholesale deliveries will be up sharply in the second half,” CEO Mary Barra said in a letter to shareholders Tuesday.

 The company reported a $100 million equity income loss during the quarter from its joint venture in China, largely driven by pandemic-related lockdowns.
 But GM said production began to recover in June.